SMSF Binding Death Benefit Nomination (updates your SMSF Deed as well)

 After the father-in-law dies it then comes to light that he lied.
 He does not leave the super to the boys.

-The step-sons argue that the father-in-law verbally promised them his super and a quarter of mum’s estate.
-This is called a “verbal representation”.
+The stepsons argue that the father-in-law verbally promised them his super and a quarter of Mum’s estate, which is called a “verbal representation.”

 This is common.
-And the agreement is usually locked in by a separate document called a Contractual Will Agreement.
-These are built by Accountants and Financial Planners as a matter of course for Wills in second marriages.
+The agreement is usually locked in by a separate document called a Contractual Will Agreement.
+Accountants, by default, create Contractual Will Agreements for Wills in second marriages.

 Father-in-law secretly makes a new Will to cut out the children